Protected disclosures, settlement agreements and s.43j

-In today’s post we’re going to look at an issue which has received quite a lot of “air time” in the press recently – protected disclosures, confidentiality (or – as they’ve been termed – “gagging clauses”) and compromise agreements.
+In today’s post we’re going to look at an issue which has received quite a lot of “air time” in the press recently – protected disclosures, confidentiality (or – as they’ve been termed – “gagging clauses”) and settlement agreements (previously known as compromise agreements).
 We’ll have a brief look at the various issues involved, in particular by examining:

 - What is a protected disclosure?

-- Why all the fuss recently about protected disclosures and compromise agreements?
+- Why all the fuss recently about protected disclosures and settlement agreements?

 - Doesn’t s.43j of the Employment Rights Act 1996 cover this?

-First off, a definition of a “compromise agreement”.
-A compromise agreement is a contract which is regulated by statute.
+First off, a definition of a “settlement agreement”.
+A settlement agreement is a contract which is regulated by statute.
 This contract allows for the settling of Employment Tribunal proceedings and/or waiving the employee’s rights to make a claim to the Employment Tribunal in return for the receipt of some benefit to the employee.
-This benefit can be financial such as a sum of money) and/or non-financial (such as the promise to give an agreed reference to a future employer).
-There are specific rules regarding what constitutes a valid compromise agreement but we won’t cover these here.
+This benefit can be financial (such as a sum of money) and/or non-financial (such as the promise to give an agreed reference to a future employer).
+There are specific rules regarding what constitutes a valid settlement agreement but we won’t cover these here.

 What is a protected disclosure?

 Under the ERA 1996 an employee has the right not to be dismissed or subjected to a detriment because they’ve made a protected disclosure.
 A “protected disclosure” is defined by s.43 of the Act – it is: